cvisb/cvisb_data/sample-viewer-api/src/static/data/README.md

 ## Usage
 * `python compile_cvisb_data.py`: imports all files, saves 6 separate .jsons
-* `python compile_cvisb_data.py -t patients hla lassa-viral-seq -s False -e 5`:  only runs compilation for patient data (from Tulane), HLA data (from Andersen lab), Lassa viral sequencing data (from Andersen lab), doesn't save the full .jsons, but does save a sample of 5 records for each data type as a .json
+* `python compile_cvisb_data.py -t patients hla lassa-virus-seq -s False -e 5`:  only runs compilation for patient data (from Tulane), HLA data (from Andersen lab), Lassa virus sequencing data (from Andersen lab), doesn't save the full .jsons, but does save a sample of 5 records for each data type as a .json